-Keene State Alum Wins National Award for Assistant Principals
+Keene State Alum Nominated for National Assistant Principals Award

 Jessica Dyer ’97 came to Keene State with a personal philosophy she wanted to follow throughout her career: make connections and nurture relationships.
 This attitude helped propel her to be named Maine’s 2021 National Outstanding Assistant Principal by the National Association of Elementary School Principals (NAESP).